3.6V Lithium Battery vs. 3.7V Lithium Battery: What is Different?

 Advantages of 3.7V Lithium Batteries

 • Wider Compatibility: Many modern electronic devices, including smartphones, tablets, and laptops, are designed to work optimally with 3.7V lithium batteries.
-The ubiquity of this nominal voltage rating ensures easy availability and compatibility with a broad range of devices.
+This nominal voltage rating’s ubiquity ensures easy availability and compatibility with a broad range of devices.

-• Higher Voltage: The slightly higher nominal voltage of 3.7V batteries makes them suitable for devices that require a higher power supply.
+• Higher Voltage: 3.7V batteries’ slightly higher nominal voltage makes them suitable for devices that require a higher power supply.
 This higher voltage output can enhance such devices’ overall performance and responsiveness.

 Limitations of 3.7V Lithium Batteries